3snowp7im/SotN-Randomizer/README.md

 $ node randomize -vvv -i rando.bin
 ```

-If you omit the `--out-bin` option, the randomizations will be applied to the
+If you omit the `--out` option, the randomizations will be applied to the
 .bin in-place.
 This is not recommended unless you are randomizing a fresh copy
 of your vanilla bin: